-- 1. Reference pricing definitions: - "WTI" refers to the price of West Texas Intermediate crude oil at Cushing, Oklahoma. - "WCS" refers to Western Canadian Select, a blend of heavy crude oils and bitumen with sweet synthetic and condensate diluents at Hardisty, Alberta; reference price used in the preparation of primary heavy crude oil, Pelican Lake heavy crude oil and bitumen (thermal oil) reserves. - "Canadian Light Sweet" refers to the price of light gravity (40° API), low sulphur content Mixed Sweet Blend (MSW) crude oil at Edmonton, Alberta; reference price used in the preparation of light and medium crude oil and SCO reserves. - "Cromer LSB" refers to the price of light sour blend (35° API) physical crude oil at Cromer, Manitoba; reference price used in the preparation of light and medium crude oil in SE Saskatchewan and SW Manitoba reserves. - "Edmonton C5+" refers to pentanes plus at Edmonton, Alberta; reference price used in the preparation of NGLs reserves; also used in determining the diluent costs associated with primary heavy crude oil and bitumen (thermal oil) reserves.
+- 1. Reference pricing definitions: - "WTI" refers to the price of West Texas Intermediate crude oil at Cushing, Oklahoma. - "WCS" refers to Western Canadian Select, a blend of heavy crude oils and bitumen with sweet synthetic and condensate diluents at Hardisty, Alberta; reference price used in the preparation of primary heavy crude oil, Pelican Lake heavy crude oil and bitumen (thermal oil) reserves. - "Canadian Light Sweet" refers to the price of light gravity (40° API), low sulphur content Mixed Sweet Blend (MSW) crude oil at Edmonton, Alberta; reference price used in the preparation of light and medium crude oil and SCO reserves. - "Cromer LSB" refers to the price of light sour blend (35° API) physical crude oil at Cromer, Manitoba; reference price used in the preparation of light and medium crude oil in SE Saskatchewan and SW Manitoba reserves. - "Edmonton C5+" refers to pentanes plus at Edmonton, Alberta; reference price used in the preparation of NGLs reserves; also used in determining the diluent costs associated with primary heavy crude oil and bitumen (thermal oil) reserves. - "Brent" refers to the benchmark price for European, African and Middle Eastern crude oil; reference price used in the preparation of North Sea and Offshore Africa light crude oil reserves. - "AECO" refers to the Alberta natural gas trading price at the AECO-C hub in southeast Alberta; reference price used in the preparation of North America (excluding British Columbia) natural gas reserves.

-- "Brent" refers to the benchmark price for European, African and Middle Eastern crude oil; reference price used in the preparation of North Sea and Offshore Africa light crude oil reserves. - "AECO" refers to the Alberta natural gas trading price at the AECO-C hub in southeast Alberta; reference price used in the preparation of North America (excluding British Columbia) natural gas reserves. - "BC Westcoast Station 2" refers to the natural gas delivery point on the Spectra Energy system at Chetwynd, British Columbia; reference price used in the preparation of British Columbia natural gas reserves. - "Henry Hub" refers to a distribution hub on the natural gas pipeline system in Erath, Louisiana and is the pricing point for natural gas futures on the New York Mercantile Exchange. - Effective April 1, 2021, the COGE Handbook includes price forecast guidelines for the preparation of commodity price forecasts for use in reserve evaluations.
-For year-end 2021, the methodology used by Sproule, GLJ and McDaniel for determining their price forecasts is consistent with the COGE Handbook guidelines. - 3.
+- "BC Westcoast Station 2" refers to the natural gas delivery point on the Enbridge Inc. system at Chetwynd, British Columbia; reference price used in the preparation of British Columbia natural gas reserves. - "Henry Hub" refers to a distribution hub on the natural gas pipeline system in Erath, Louisiana and is the pricing point for natural gas futures on the New York Mercantile Exchange. - 2.
+Effective April 1, 2021, the COGE Handbook includes price forecast guidelines for the preparation of commodity price forecasts for use in reserve evaluations.
+For year-end 2022, the methodology used by Sproule, GLJ and McDaniel for determining their price forecasts is consistent with the COGE Handbook guidelines. - 3.
 The forecast prices and costs assume the continuance of current laws and regulations, and any increases in wellhead selling prices also take inflation into account.
 Sales prices are based on reference prices as detailed above and adjusted for quality and transportation on an individual property basis. - 4.
-The Company's 2021 average pricing, net of blending costs and excluding risk management activities, was \$80.82/bbl for light and medium crude oil, \$65.88/bbl for primary heavy crude oil, \$68.05/bbl for Pelican Lake heavy crude oil, \$60.20/bbl for bitumen (thermal oil), \$77.95/bbl for SCO, \$47.59/bbl for NGLs, and \$4.07/Mcf for natural gas. - 5.
-Production and capital costs are escalated at the 3-consultant-average cost inflation rate of 0% per year for 2022, 2.33% per year for 2023 and 2% per year after 2023 for all products. - 6.
-The 3-consultant-average foreign exchange rate of 0.7967 US\$/C\$ for 2022 and 0.7967 US\$/C\$ after 2022 was used in the 2021 evaluation.
+The Company's 2022 average pricing, net of blending costs and excluding risk management activities, was \$118.44/bbl for light and medium crude oil, \$93.80/bbl for primary heavy crude oil, \$96.18/bbl for Pelican Lake heavy crude oil, \$85.51/bbl for bitumen (thermal oil), \$117.69/bbl for SCO, \$67.25/bbl for NGLs, and \$6.55/Mcf for natural gas. - 5.
+Production and capital costs are escalated at the 3-consultant-average cost inflation rate of 0% per year for 2023, 2.33% per year for 2024 and 2% per year after 2024 for all products. - 6.
+The 3-consultant-average foreign exchange rate used in the 2022 evaluation was 0.7450 US\$/C\$ for 2023, 0.7650 US\$/C\$ for 2024, 0.7683 US\$/C\$ for 2025, 0.7717 US\$/C\$ for 2026 and 0.7750 US\$/C\$ for 2027 and beyond.